-Lo and behold today’s leading character – my Banana Nut Bread!
+Lo and behold today’s leading character – my Vegan Banana Nut Bread recipe!

 And then I switched to a vegan diet.
 Ta da!
 Before I did any research, I was worried that I’d never get to bake anything again… But I decided to be stoic, especially since I realized that all those eggs and butter in all of my favorite baked goods and pastries were no good for our health.

 After some poking around on Pinterest, boy was I surprised!
 It turned out that there is a whole new world out there – the world of vegan baking!

 As soon as I stocked up on some vegan pantry essentials, I started testing out the newly discovered recipes, and they turned out surprisingly delicious!
 So tasty, in fact, that now I don’t understand why people bake the non-vegan stuff!